-Like the rest of the Dutch remnants of Malacca, this old Dutch hall is a historical Melaka attraction that is painted in red color.
+Like the rest of the Dutch remnants of Malacca, this old Dutch hall is one of major historical attractions in Malacca that is painted in red color.
 It was home to Dutch governors and officers during the Dutch colonial period, but during the English colonial period, it became a free English language school.
 It is used today as a museum of history and culture, and many believe it to be one of the premier museums in the region.
 The museum also features traditional costumes and artifacts that represent different historical periods in Malacca.

 The tower is reminiscent of Seattle’s space needle and was built for the same purposes.
 The tower provides an overview of past history and present-day changes in Malacca.
 This gyro tower is 110 meters high and can accommodate up to 80 people at a time.
 At the base of the tower are other activities such as horseback riding and renting electric cars.

 Cheng Hoon Teng Temple is the oldest functioning temple in Malaysia that its construction dates back to 1646.
-This place emphasizes on three traditional Chinese teachings: Taoism, Confucianism, and Buddhism.
+As one of many attractions in Malacca built by Chinese diaspora this shrine emphasizes on three traditional Chinese teachings: Taoism, Confucianism, and Buddhism.
 The temple is located along Harmony Street, with many temples and mosques available there.
 The temple itself is made up of several halls for worship and the main one is dedicated to Kuan Yin, the goddess of mercy.
 It also has smaller halls dedicated to the gods of power, wealth and prosperity.